felicitia/FrUITeR/index.md

 ### Fully Reproduce Event Extractor
 The [Quick Start](#event-extractor) showed how to run Event Extractor using the app *Wish* as an example.
 Similarly, to fully reproduce Event Extractor with all the 20 subject apps, you can follow the same steps and simply replace the parameter `Wish.RepresentativeTests` in step 3 to another app `{APP_NAME}.RepresentativeTests`, such as `Etsy.RepresentativeTests` and `abc.RepresentativeTests`.

-The `{APP_NAME}` of our 20 subject apps can be found in Event Extractor's repository ([link](https://github.com/felicitia/EventExtractor/tree/master/src/main/jib/classes)).
+The `{APP_NAME}` of our 20 subject apps can be found in Event Extractor's repository \[[Link](https://github.com/felicitia/EventExtractor/tree/master/src/main/jib/classes)\].
 The corresponding `*.apk` files of the 20 apps can be downloaded [here](https://github.com/felicitia/TestBenchmark-Java-client/tree/master/subjects).

 ### Reuse Event Extractor

 If you wish to reuse FrUITeR'S Event Extractor to extract the GUI event sequences from the test cases of your own choice, follow the steps below.
-Note that the current implementation of FrUITeR's Event Extractor is based on [Soot framework](http://sable.github.io/soot/), which only supports Java test cases.
+Note that the current implementation of the Event Extractor is based on [Soot framework](http://sable.github.io/soot/), which only supports Java test cases.

 #### Steps

-1. Clone the Event Extractor repository from Github ([link](https://github.com/felicitia/EventExtractor)).
+1. Clone the Event Extractor repository from Github \[[Link](https://github.com/felicitia/EventExtractor)\].

 2. Obtain the `.class` files of your Java test cases.
 These `.class` files serve as the input to Event Extractor.

     If you have already written your Java test cases and compiled them, great!
 You will already have the `.class` files.

     If you wish to write new Java test cases from scratch, you can reuse our [TestBenchmark-Java-client](https://github.com/felicitia/TestBenchmark-Java-client) project by simply extending it.
 This is a [Maven](https://maven.apache.org/) project and the current test cases are written with [Appium framework](http://appium.io/).
-You can follow the same structure by adding test cases to `src/main/java/{APP_NAME}/{Test_Name}` and adding the subject app's `.apk` file to `subjects/{APP_CATEGORY}`.
+You can follow the same structure by adding test cases to `src/main/java/{APP_NAME}/{TEST_NAME}` and adding the subject app's `.apk` file to `subjects/{APP_CATEGORY}`.
 If your test cases are compiled successfully, the `.class` files will be generated, usually in `/target/classes/*`.

 3. Copy `.class` files to Event Extractor project you cloned in step 1, under `src/main/jib/classes/*`.

 **Final Remarks:** With your own `.class` files, you can run the Event Extractor on your own test cases now!
 Simply run the `main()` method in `src/main/java/EventExtractor` and specify the parameters (details of the parameters are explained as comments in the `EventExtractor.java`).
 If you also want to build a Docker image out of your own Event Extractor like FrUITeR, follow [this instruction](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin) to  containerize your Maven project using Jib.

-## Fidelity Evaluator and Utility Evalutor
+## Fidelity Evaluator and Utility Evaluator

-### Fully Reproduce Fidelity Evaluator and Utility Evalutor
+### Fully Reproduce Fidelity Evaluator and Utility Evaluator

 **Friendly Reminder:** The experiments are executed *in batch* to produce the final results of all the test reuse cases (both fidelity and utility), based on the `.csv` files of the 20 apps produced after [fully reproducing the Event Extractor](#fully-reproduce-event-extractor).
 This batch process will take some time.
 The runtime may vary depending on the configuration of your local machine.
 In our experiment, each experiment took less than an hour.
 Our configuration is the following.
 ```